r-grandorder/tri-hermes/en/pages/avalon.md

 Draw close, and they chase you for help.
 Touch them, and you get infected.
 Kill them, and the curse spreads to you.

 **Count Peperon:**
-Well, the poison doesn't work on Mash, so it probably won't have an effect on {(M)him/(F)her} either so...
+Well, the poison doesn't work on Mash, so it probably won't have an effect on {(M) him /(F) her} either so...

 **Count Peperon:**
 That's the point.
 “Have them kill innocent people who can't resist. ”